Asian College of Journalism, Chennai: Academics

 ACJ offers a postgraduate diploma with specialisation in four streams under its 10-month programme – Television, Print, New Media and Radio.

 In the first trimester, all students, irrespective of their chosen medium, are taught the basics of Broadcast, Web and Print.
 From the second trimester onwards, students learn reporting in their choice of medium.
 The highlight of the stream specialisations are the in-house publications that students work on throughout the term.
 Print students publish their newspaper ‘The Word’ twice a week.
 Similarly New Media students report for their news e-zine, ACJ Newsline on a daily basis.
 Television and radio students produce news shows every day.

 Over the second and third terms, students take three electives out of the 16 offered by the college.
 Some of the electives are Photo Journalism, Cinema, Sports, Politics, Arts and Culture, Identities, International Issues, Business, Gender studies, Ecology, Citizenship, Health, Science, Urban studies and Economics.

-The Cardiff University, Wales, United Kingdom has audited and recognized the ACJ postgraduate diploma programme as on par with its own.
+The Cardiff University, Wales, United Kingdom has audited and recognised the ACJ postgraduate diploma programme as on par with its own.
 An exclusive arrangement between the two is in place whereby students of the ACJ who clear a set benchmark can transfer their diploma credits to Cardiff University and, on successful completion of an additional dissertation, be awarded the University’s M.A Degree in Journalism.